SchwSimon/FlushModules.com/README.md

 **_$.isMe()_**  (function)
 > returns true if the client is logged in AND the requested user is the client himself respectively there is no user requested

+**_$.key()_** (function)
+> converts a keyboard event object, return a string as KeyboardEvent.key would give
+> KeyboardEvent.key is used directly when possible (Chrome >= 51.0, IE >= 9)
+> Following keys are converted so far KeyboardEvent.key is undefined
+> "Backspace", "Enter", "Shift", "Control", "Alt", "Escape", " ", "ArrowLeft", "ArrowRight", "ArrowUp", "ArrowDown"

 **_$.userFriends.get()_** (function)
 > Get the client's friends (only if logged in)
 ```js